Tems-py/Discord-Python-Ticket-System/README.md

 7. After the installation is finished you shuold see this [windows](https://cdn.discordapp.com/attachments/771635939700768769/827813661182525460/unknown.png).
 You dont need to launch Stack-Builder - just click on finish.

+8. Now click on Windows and search for PostgreSQL.
+Open the folder and click on [pgAdmin4](https://cdn.discordapp.com/attachments/771635939700768769/827823887495856128/unknown.png).

+9. After it loads, it asks for the [password](https://cdn.discordapp.com/attachments/771635939700768769/827824348562849802/unknown.png) you used during the installation.

+10. Click on **Servers** on the left side and open **Databases**.
+You can see that one with the name **postgres** already exists.

+11. Right-Click on Databases and select **Create Database**.
+Take **PostgreSQL-Tickets** as the name and click on save.

 # How to create the same bot for your server
 1. Go on the [discord developer portal](https://discord.com/developers/applications) and make a new application.
 Now create a new bot and add him to your server.